 1: Shopify has been around for a long time and is listed in the New York Stock Exchange

 At least in my opinion, one of the biggest indicators of ecommerce platform safety is how long a platform has been operating without major problems.
-Shopify was established in 2004 and has thus been around for more than 15 years, and there hasn’t been any type of significant security scandals with the company.
+Shopify was established in 2004 and has thus been around for more than 16 years, and during that time there have not been any significant security scandals with the company.

 On top of that Shopify is currently listed on the New York Stock Exchange (see here).
 The listing means that it is very easy to get plenty of reliable financial information about the company and its operations, as well as there is an added level of scrutiny on the company’s operations.

 It is also worth mentioning that Shopify has at the time of writing this a market valuation of over $150 billion – that is more than three times the market value of Twitter.
 The high market valuation can be considered to be a type of indicator of the fact that the company is considered to be reliable and honest.

 2: Every Shopify plan comes with a free SSL certificate